UPDATED: September 14, 2015

 Again, thrift stores can also be a great place to find a cheap suit.
 If you have the time, consider getting it tailored to make it perfect for your body.
 That way even after the party you'll have a sharp suit to wear all the time!
 Don't forget to check out their shoe section as well- often times they're full of vintage styles.

 UPDATE: Our original costumes are still dandy, but let’s take a gander at an assortment of new gangster and flapper costumes.
 These are typical of what you’d find at classy 1920s social events as portrayed in books and movies like The Great Gatsby.
+We also have other Great Gatsby party ideas such as 1920s decorations, music playlist recommendations, food and beverages.

 Men's Gangster Costumes